Don't see your waxed canvas question answered here?

 Do you work on _____ brand of jacket?

-Past projects include: Barbour, Filson, Tobacco Motorwear, Fjallraven, Flint and Tinder, Iron and Resin, Belstaff, Tom Beckbe, Kuhl, Devium, Freenote Cloth, Tin Duck Denim, Rogue Territory, Heat Straps, and Bradley Mountain; with more being worked on all the time.
+Past projects include: Barbour, Filson, Tobacco Motorwear, Fjallraven, Flint and Tinder, Iron and Resin, Belstaff, Tom Beckbe, Kuhl, Devium, Freenote Cloth, Tin Duck Denim, Rogue Territory, Black Bear Workwear, Ship John, Heat Straps, and Bradley Mountain; with more being worked on all the time.

 What wax will you use for my item?

 We use a variety of commercial and proprietary wax blends and select based on what's best-suited for your item.
-If your item's brand has a corresponding wax (Filson or Barbour, for example), we will use that wax if available.
+If your item's brand has a corresponding wax (Filson or Barbour, for example), we will use that wax.
 For our proprietary wax blends, they are derived from natural ingredients and are petroleum-free.

 Do I need the Deep Clean Service?

-Our DCS is primarily intended for heavily soiled items, and most items will not require deep cleaning.
+Our DCS is primarily intended for heavily soiled or items with deep stains, and most items will not require deep cleaning.
 The best thing you can do is contact us, but if your item looks like this, we encourage cleaning.
-Another quick test: would you bring or wear your item when going out with a friend whom you haven't seen for a long time?
+Another quick test: would you bring or wear your item going out with a friend whom you haven't seen for a long time?
 If yes, you're likely fine; if you're unsure, then a deep clean may be just the thing to help bring your item back to looking and performing its best.
+If we receive your item and think it could benefit from a DCS, we will reach out with that recommendation.

 I love my patina and don't want my item cleaned, can you still rewax?